dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-template.md

 ---
 type: docs
-title: "How to: Use the MapR template file"
+title: "How to: Use the Multi-App Run template file"
-linkTitle: "How to: Use the MapR template"
+linkTitle: "How to: Use the Multi-App Run template"
 weight: 2000
-description: Unpack the MapR template file and its properties
+description: Unpack the Multi-App Run template file and its properties
 ---

 {{% alert title="Note" color="primary" %}}
- MapR (Multi-app Run using `dapr run -f`) is currently a preview feature only supported in Linux/MacOS.
+ Multi-App Run is currently a preview feature only supported in Linux/MacOS.
 {{% /alert %}}

-The MapR template file is a YAML file that you can use to run multiple applications at once.
+The Multi-App Run template file is a YAML file that you can use to run multiple applications at once.
 In this guide, you'll learn how to:
 - Use the multi-app template
 - View started applications
 - Stop the multi-app template